The Blue Marble University Doctor of Naturopathic Medicine Degree (N.D.):

 Now, on to your program: We started with a blank sheet.
 Our program is like no other.
 Patients seeking alternative approaches to health care are not interested in hypnotherapy, aromatherapy, yoga, massage therapy, etc. We eliminated those from our curriculum, and instead concentrate on how you can carve your own pathway to success in Alternative Medicine.

 Our online Doctor of Naturopathy program emphasizes alternative cancer therapies, alternative diabetes control, vitamin therapies, the study of special compounds like DMSO, bio-identical hormones, clinical nutrition and specific nutritional supplements, botanicals, blood testing and analysis, diagnostic procedures, immune modulation, and the pharmacology of natural medicines.
-We also include a complete and detailed course in operating your own counseling clinic, partnering with physicians to offer complementary medicine, how to order diagnostic blood tests, how to brand your own nutritional supplements, how to start and operate a walk-in laboratory franchise, and how to become recognized by industry organizations.
+We also include a course in operating your own counseling clinic, partnering with chiropractors to offer complementary medicine, how to order diagnostic blood tests, how to brand your own nutritional supplements, how to start and operate a walk-in laboratory franchise.

 Why do we say partner and leave the licensing to someone else?
 This is why: